 That’s about it!

 We love our slow travel, nomadic lifestyle.
-We love the people we meet, the sites we see and the experiences, challenges and learning that come from living in foreign countries.
+We love the people we meet, the sites we see, and the experiences, challenges, and learning that come from living in foreign countries.

-We rent houses locally or house sit and we are really conscious of getting a nice balance between downtime at home and going out exploring.
-This is our goal because we want the nomadic lifestyle to be a long term, or an indefinite one for us if it continues to work for the whole family.
+We rent houses locally or house sit, and we are really conscious of getting a nice balance between downtime at home and going out exploring.
+This is our goal because we want the nomadic lifestyle to be a long-term or an indefinite one for us if it continues to work for the whole family.

-Much of the time we can be found at home dancing, working out, listening to online radio stations, making huts, and other such things!
+We can often be found at home dancing, working out, listening to online radio stations, making huts, and other such things!

 Why we love worldschooling and slow travel

-One of the reasons we embarked on our location independent worldschooling lifestyle was to simplify life.
+One of the reasons we embarked on our location-independent worldschooling lifestyle was to simplify life.

 When we became parents, so many layers were added to our life.
 We found that it was easy to become stressed and overwhelmed.

-Step by step, we worked on simplifying and minimizing… and getting “un-busy”.
+Step by step, we worked on simplifying and minimizing… and getting “un-busy.”
 Less scheduling and less on the to-do list allows us to spend more time living life and being present.

 How much does our slow travel lifestyle cost?